woedev/testing/docs/cios.md

 ### Section I - Installing

-::: details Extras information for offline installs (optional)
+::: details Information for offline installs (optional)

 1. Power off your console.
 1. Insert your SD card or USB drive into your computer.